Climate Futures: Science, Society and Politics MSc

 This course will equip you with the transdisciplinary knowledge and tools to become facilitators of innovative climate action.
 The course breaks new ground in the race to understand, mitigate and adapt to twenty-first century climate change.

 Through our programme of active learning, you’ll engage with multiple perspectives from world-leading climate experts across campus, directly tapping into the unique depth and breadth of climate research at the University of Leeds.
-You'll acquire a trailblazing ability to see and tackle climate-posed problems from multiple angles, becoming a holistic, strategic thinker, uniquely equipped to facilitate transformative action.
+You'll acquire a trailblazing ability to see and tackle climate-posed problems from multiple angles, becoming a holistic but strategic thinker, uniquely equipped to facilitate transformative action.
 No pre-requisite knowledge is required for this course.

 Fieldwork